ioccc-src/winner/faq.md

 	./mullender.alt
 ```

-to compile and run all versions and then run the alternate version (if you have
+to compile all versions and then run the alternate version (if you have
 a PDP-11 or VAX-11 you would be able to run the original version).
+For more help
+on compiling entries, see also [3.0  - What Makefile rules are available to
+build or clean up IOCCC entries?](#faq3_0).

-If you want to view the index.html file you can point your browser to the
+If you want to view the `index.html` file you can point your browser to the
-index.html file of the winning entry (e.g. `1984/mullender/index.html`) with the
+`index.html` file of the winning entry (e.g. `1984/mullender/index.html`) with the
 caveats noted above.